CrystalCover/TownOfSalem/README.md

 - The role list in non-custom lobbies will always show the full role list, regardless of the number of players in the lobby.

 ### New
-- If you enabled the "Remember Me" checkbox on the login screen, the game will automatically log you in the next time the application is launched.
+- If you enabled the "Remember Me" (now "Log Me In Automatically") checkbox on the login screen, the game will automatically log you in the next time the application is launched.
-- Lobby users now have friend and block buttons for you to block or unblock them, send them a friend request, accept their friend request, or remove them from your friends.
+- Lobby users now have friend and block buttons for you to block or unblock them, send them a friend request, accept or decline their friend request, or remove them from your friends.
 - When a friend goes online or offline, you'll get notified by a toaster notification, if enabled.
-- Notification messages regarding the friends and block system will be displayed in the pregame and endgame lobbies.
+- Notification messages regarding the friends and block system will be displayed in the pre-game and end-game lobbies.

-There are more features not listed here.
-Go find them out!
+Not everything may be listed here.
+Go find the others out!